orpheustaken/dotfiles/README.md

 The main purpose of this repository is to be a personal backup of my setup in case I need to rebuild my system somewhere else.
 However, feel free to clone and use it at your disposal.

+From personal experience, be sure to see the [packages list](https://github.com/orpheustaken/dotfiles/tree/master/packages) and install any possible dependency before trying to compile or run any of these files, otherwise you may get errors or missing features.

 ![print2](https://user-images.githubusercontent.com/63078965/119282324-cda83a00-bc28-11eb-8e13-638758ec2243.png)